Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Too many colors

-Excessive and inconsistent color usage across pages disrupted the visual hierarchy.
+Excessive, inconsistent color usage disrupted the visual hierarchy.
 Inconsistent logos and clashing palettes made the brand feel unprofessional and untrustworthy.

 03